launch-it-labs/gameplumbingframework/README.md

     }

     /// <summary>
     /// This SO is not syncable.
-Players see the scores through a separate, sysncable, view SO
+Players see the scores through a separate, syncable, view SO
     /// This allows us to rate limit the updates that get sent to players
     /// It also allows us to keep player secret data hidden
     /// </summary>